TheDisorderedOrganization/MonteCarlo/docs/src/index.md

 ## Citing

-If you use MonteCarlo in your research, please cite it!
-You can find the citation information in the [CITATION](https://github.com/TheDisorderedOrganization/MonteCarlo/blob/main/CITATION.cff) file or directly through GitHub’s "Cite this repository" button.
+If you use Arianna in your research, please cite it!
+You can find the citation information in the [CITATION](https://github.com/TheDisorderedOrganization/Arianna/blob/main/CITATION.cff) file or directly through GitHub’s "Cite this repository" button.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 License.
-See the [LICENSE](https://github.com/TheDisorderedOrganization/MonteCarlo/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/TheDisorderedOrganization/Arianna/blob/main/LICENSE) file for details.

 ## Contact